Aymeline Valade: Early life

 At age 22, she decided to go to Paris and started her career as a model.
 Her first fashion show during fashion week, for Balenciaga, was her breakthrough in fashion.

 Career

 As a model, Valade has participated in more than 200 fashion shows, including Chanel, Chloé, Dolce & Gabbana, Emilio Pucci, Louis Vuitton, Marc Jacobs, Marni and Versace.

 In 2014, Valade played Betty Catroux in Saint Laurent.

+In 2023, Valade became the face of Ferragamo's Holiday campaign.